How to Fly with A Cat Internationally: Learn from My Mistakes!

 Treats

 If you ever fly internationally with a cat, treats are a must!
-I gave Moshie a treat every time he was being a good boy, but not too many to make him sick.
+I gave Moshie a treat every time he was being a good boy, but not too many to make him sick or make him poop.

 Food